some-natalie/some-natalie/_posts/2023-04-03-kubernoodles-pt-5.md

 I like to bundle any other similar arguments together here too, such as versions of other software to include.
 Keeping it together means I don't hunt through long Dockerfiles to update it - I want my "future me" to like "present me" as much as possible.

-:information_source: Get notified about new releases from repositories used upstream from your images by following [these directions](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository).
+> Get notified about new releases from repositories used upstream from your images by following [these directions](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository).
-{: .notice--info}
+{: .prompt-info}

 ## Some basic setup